kenanb/kenanb-blog/_posts/2024-01-14-debugging-tip-this-is-usually-rdi.md

 |                 ...                      |
 ```

-Thanks to `rizin`'s annotation of the function, we can clearly see that it took one implicit argument, and that was carried via `rdi`.
+Thanks to `rizin`'s annotation of the function, we can clearly see that the function got one implicit argument, and that was passed via `rdi`.

 This behaviour is defined as a combination of ABI standards: